rnhc1000/springMongoDB/README.md

 ## _Overview_

-This API has a bunch of endpoints to return Posts and Comments associated to a User according to this the JSON representation:
+This API offers reactive endpoints to return Posts and Comments associated to a User according to this the JSON
+schema:

 ```
 {